 October Equal Justice Works Conference & Career Fair: Travel Stipends available!
 September 14 Deadline

 The Equal Justice Works Conference and Career Fair will be October 26 & 27 at the Hyatt Regency in Arlington, VA.
 This event is the largest national public interest law career fair in the country, with more than 170 public interest employers conducting interviews for full-time jobs and hosting informal “Table Talk” sessions with over 1,450 students and recent graduates last year.
 See a list of registered employers here.
-NDLS has 3-4 $500 stipends available to students interested in traveling to the conference.
-If you’re interested, please contact me.
+Please note that the $500 travel stipends that were available were claimed within days of this blog post being published.

 Student and law school professional registration is open now and you have until September 14 to apply to as many post-graduate jobs as you would like.

 Over 170 employers have already registered, and we are currently working to accommodate even more.
 Click here for the most up to date list.
 Students have until September 14 to apply for pre-scheduled interviews, and they can register for Table Talk and conference sessions up until the day of the event.